The Twilight Saga (film series)

 The series had been in development since 2004 at Paramount Pictures' MTV Films, during which time a screen adaptation of Twilight that differed significantly from the novel was written.
 Three years later, Summit Entertainment acquired the rights to the film.
 After Twilight grossed $35.7 million on its opening day, Summit Entertainment announced they would begin production on New Moon; they had acquired the rights to the remaining novels earlier that same month.
-The films in the series have received generally negative to mixed reviews from critics.
+The films in the series have received generally negative to mixed reviews from critics but was positively received from fans of the books.